uqmars/constitution/Constitution.md

 23.6 The Executive Team shall determine the amount of petty cash which shall be kept.

-23.7 All expenditure shall be approved or ratified at a Executive Team meeting.
+23.7 All expenditure shall be approved or ratified at a meeting of the Executive Team.

 23.8 As soon as practicable after the end of each financial year the treasurer shall cause to be prepared a statement containing the particulars of -